False Claims Act and Qui Tam

 Won nine motions for summary judgment defeating allegations in declined qui tam that a pharmaceutical manufacturer engaged in off-label promotion and Anti-Kickback Statute violations to generate drug sales.

 Negotiated settlement for consumer products company around FCA violations based on alleged failure to pay Tariff Act duties.
+Successful settlement of an FCA claim involving DOD contracts for research and development of aircraft surveillance technologies.

 Defended medical device company in an FCA qui tam case, in which a manager sought damages for alleged kickbacks to physicians.